-Knowing that what you are experiencing is all in your head (though strongly influenced by what is happening outside your head) can induce either a feeling of claustrophobia or of security.
-You can feel trapped in a solipsistic world, as Bertrand Russell did by the thought of the world existing only in his head, or you can feel safe in your own world: it is all happening in your head so it is your world, your snake bite.
+Knowing that what you are experiencing is all in your head (though strongly influenced by what is happening outside your head) can induce either a feeling of claustrophobia, as though you were trapped in a solipsistic world, or you can feel safe: all this is happening in your head so it is your world, your snake bite.
 Your consciousness never directly touches the alien weirdness that exists outside you.

 Paragraphs like the one above lead some people to believe that since we only ever experience the world through our brains and our brains are good at fabricating illusions – as we know from dreams – then maybe the real world doesn’t exist at all.
 Maybe we are disembodied consciousnesses floating around in space just dreaming the whole thing.

 This is nonsense.
 Just because we invent worlds unconstrained by reality in our sleep doesn’t mean that we do the same when we are awake.
 This, after all, is why we have two words, ‘awake’ and ‘asleep’, to differentiate between the two states.

 But don’t worry, you can actually do a test to demonstrate the difference.
 Try dreaming about falling from the top of an industrial chimney, as I did a few months ago.
 You will be relieved to find that you are still alive and well in the morning.
 Now try climbing to the top of a real industrial chimney and throwing yourself off while you are awake.
 I think you will find that you don’t wake up again, ever.
 This distinction should be clear enough for even the weirdest of mystics.